gpsuscodewith/playbook/content/team-agreements/definition-of-prod/_index.md

 ---
-title: "Team Definition of Production"
+title: "Definition of Production"
-linkTitle: "Team Definition of Production"
+linkTitle: "Definition of Production"
 type: "docs"
 weight: 2
+hide_summary: true
 description: >
   Here's where your user finds out if your project is for them.
 ---